Sanjay-s-890/netflix-gpt/README.md

     - trailer in background
     - title and discription
     - movie suggestion
-      - movieList \* n
+      - movieList * n
 - Netflix GPT
   - search bar
   - movie suggestions
+- Different languages page for GPT search page

 - if user is logged in, redirect him to browse page

 # challenges: